-- A network retail pharmacy.

-- A pharmacy that is not in our plan's network.

-- Our plan's mail-order pharmacy.
+- A network retail pharmacy. - A pharmacy that is not in our plan's network.
+We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+Please see Chapter 5, Section 2.5, to find out when we will cover a prescription filled at an out-of-network pharmacy. - Our plan's mail-order pharmacy.

-For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 in this booklet and our plan's Pharmacy Directory.
+For more information about these pharmacy choices and filling your prescriptions, see Chapter 5 and our plan's Pharmacy Directory.